-There were still a few bumps though because the connection in China wasn’t always very reliable.
+Sadly, the connection in China wasn’t always very reliable.
 Sometimes Jack had to show clients their websites by printing them out on paper.
 This made it difficult to persuade people that he was legitimate.
 But hard work and perseverance prevailed.
 Not long later, the online retail store Alibaba was born.

 Lesson 2: Focusing on the needs of customers and employees is at the core of Alibaba’s business model.

-You can’t expect that a brand that customers love will just come out of nowhere.
+You can’t expect that a brand customers love will just come out of nowhere.
 It takes work and commitment to serving your clients, which is exactly what Jack does.
 His determination to take care of them is a hallmark of his leadership and business model.

 “Customers first, employees second and shareholders third.” is the mantra that everyone that works at Alibaba knows by heart.

 Jack’s customers are his “shrimps,” which he calls them because they’re the little players in the big field of business.
 It also comes from the humble shrimp-fishing business that makes Forrest Gump rich in the movie.
-Jack is determined to give them the exposure they need to succeed.

-It’s not just focusing on consumers that makes Alibaba so successful.
 The company is also good to its employees.
 Jack focuses on loyalty and motivation.
 Many employees have been with the company for years with no plan of leaving.

 The company’s campus is 2.6 million square feet.
 It’s got food, bikes, and even a huge man-made lake for its people to enjoy.
 If you work for Alibaba you can also get up to a $50,000 loan without interest.
 For all this Jack gets employees who work hard and have a high level of commitment to the success of the company.